globocom/ScrollSpy/README.md

 ## Debug

-There is also available a debug function that shows element and line borders that scrollspy are currently listening on:
+There is also available a debug function that highlights `"scrollspied"` elements:

 ```js
 ScrollSpy.debug();